gaps-closure/gaps-closure.github.io/docs/Java/03-03-AspectGen.md

 - generates an ant build script for each enclave [build.xml](#ant) and
 - compiles and aspect weaves the resulting code.

-Aspect-oriented programming (AOP) is a programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns.
+Aspect-oriented programming (AOP) @aop-inproceedings is a programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns.
 It does so by adding behavior to existing code ("advice") without modifying the code itself, instead separately specifying which code is modified (a "pointcut" specification).
 For example, an aspect can add behavior to log all function calls when the function name begins with `set`.

-Aspect-oriented programming, illustrated in the [diagram](#aopArch) below, has the benefits of clean modularization of cross-cutting concerns.
-The annotated source code need not be modified, as the aspects are woven in by the compiler when generating the executable.
+Aspect-oriented programming, illustrated in the [diagram](#aopArch) below from Cerny's dissertation @cernythesis, has the benefits of clean modularization of cross-cutting concerns.
+For CLOSURE, this also means that the annotated source code need not be physically divided or modified, as the aspects are woven in by the aspect compiler @apectj-env and weaver when generating the partitioned executable.

 ![Aspect-Oriented Programming Concept](docs/Java/images/aopArch.png){#aopArch}